Assassination of Antonio Cánovas del Castillo: Aftermath

 European and American press coverage speculated on whether the attack against the prime minister of the Spanish government was part of a vast international anarchist conspiracy.
 The Times affirmed that the crime had been the work of a fanatic and stressed that there was no evidence of an international organization behind it, but requested that the police be both alert and not undertake exceptional measures.
-The newspaper explained the attack by recalling the torture of the Montjuic trial.
+The newspaper explained the attack by recalling the torture of the Montjuïc trial.
 Its shadow, as the historian Juan Avilés Farré has pointed out, "continued to cloud the image of the Spanish Government even in the mournful days of the death of Cánovas".

 The assassination of Cánovas briefly ended the 1890s series of anarchist terrorist attacks in Spain.
 From 1903 on, attacks would continue for decades.
 This was unlike other countries, such as France and the United States, in which violent attacks subsided as the anarchist movement dissipated.
 One of the possible explanations for the persistence of anarchist terrorism in Spain, according to historian Avilés Farré, was the mishandling of the Spanish authorities' response: simultaneously "barbaric, illegal and ineffective" in substituting repressive cruelty for effective police and legal work.
 For example, Barcelona lacked a sufficiently large and capable police force to face the challenge posed by the 1890s attacks and instead turned to massive raids and a torture program, both in the absence of evidence.
 Alternatively, France used its police and legal system to convict and guillotine their four terrorists by law and without "prolonged arbitrary detentions, torture to obtain confessions, or sentences with dubious legal grounds", resulting in an end to anarchist terrorism in France in 1894.